bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-delete-list.md

-# Perform Bulk Deletion of Inventory Documents catalog.document.deleteList
+# Perform bulk deletion of inventory management documents catalog.document.deleteList

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will fill it in shortly

 {% endnote %}